-Visiting the Netherlands, Belgium, Aruba, and Curacao can be a dream come true to some.
-Imagine yourself strolling across the white sandy shorelines of clear jade waters in Aruba's breathtaking beaches with your loved ones - yup, it's a satisfying way to unwind and let your hair down during a vacation.
+Visiting the Netherlands, Belgium, Aruba, and Curacao can be a dream come true for some.
+Imagine yourself strolling across the white sandy shorelines of clear jade waters in Aruba’s breathtaking beaches with your loved ones – yup, it’s a satisfying way to unwind and let your hair down during a vacation.

 Yet, your trip may even be more meaningful if you dive into the culture of the nation you visit.
 What if a Dutch native speaker greeted you but you have no idea what they said?
 You can try learning their language; it’s the most basic and fundamental step you can do in understanding a new culture.
 So, if you stick around in today’s blog, you’ll know some basic Dutch greetings that the natives always use.

 Dutch Greetings: How To Say Hello In Dutch

 Apart from the common handshakes and cheek kissing (which are also common in Malay and Serbian greetings), there are various ways to say hello in Dutch.
 In today’s lesson, let’s see what are the words and phrases used in Dutch greetings.

 Yes – every culture has this generic way of saying hello and in Dutch, it’s hallo!
 If you speak English, then you’d definitely have no problem remembering this word.
 Hallo suits mostly all occasions – it’s the common, universal way to say hello in Dutch.

 This one is rather casual.
 You can use it around with those you’re close with – friends, families, and colleagues.

 Similar to hi, this is another way of greeting a friend.
 Most of you would just casually say hey when you see your friends.
 It’s a remark that will help you appear more friendly and approachable to the native community.